 Why it matters:

-This number shows how many of your prospects actually turn into customers.
-By keeping track of this metric, you'll be able to notice right away if numbers drop and figure out why.
-For example, the issue could be an underperforming sales rep, misalignment between Sales and Marketing, or a new competitor in the industry.
+For example, the issue could be an underperforming sales rep, misalignment between the sales and marketing teams, or a new competitor in the industry.
 The sooner you can dig into the why, the sooner you’ll be able to alleviate the problem.

 6. Sold vs. budget